podium-lib/context/README.md

 ## Internal parsers

-This module comes with a set of default parsers which will be applied when `.middleware()` is run.
+This module comes with a set of default parsers which will be applied when `.process()` is run.

 Each of these parsers can be configured through with constructor option object by passing an options object to the matching options parameter for the parser in the constructor (see constructor options).